Looking to raise capital for your company’s growth?

 Capital isn’t the only thing you’ll get from the exchange

-Your company will become better known, more credible and transparent.
+Your company will benefit from increased visibility, enhanced credibility and transparency.
 A listing gives the company a stock exchange quality mark.

 There are many paths to success

-On the Baltic exchanges, you can raise capital by selling shares, bonds, and fund units, and list the securities on either the regulated market or on First North growth market.
+On the Baltic exchanges, you can raise capital by selling shares, bonds, and fund units, and list them on either the Main market or on First North growth market.
 Scroll down to find the best match for your needs!

 Nasdaq Baltic Exchanges in Numbers